Are You a Bear? A Wolf? A Lion? Or a Dolphin? (Find Out!)

 Yes, our natural sleep tendencies are now categorized as bear, wolf, lion, and dolphin.

-animal chronotype.
+It is crucial to understand your animal chronotype.
 Once you do, you can start to schedule your life around your body's natural cycles.

 Science suggests that this may help you sleep better and feel more productive at work.
 (1)

 People have different circadian rhythms.
 That’s just a fact of life.

 Science shows that:

 “The human circadian system actively synchronizes to the 24-h day via environmental signals of light and darkness.”
 (1)